Pacific Trading Cards, Inc.: 1990s

 By 1990, Pacific was manufacturing and distributing ten lines of trading cards including Major Indoor Soccer League, Baseball Legend, and Senior Baseball League.
 Following the success of the Ken Griffey Jr. candy bar in the year prior, Pacific also released two collector's candy bars named for baseball players Tony Gwynn and Wade Boggs.

 In 1991, Pacific received a license to produce NFL trading cards.
 That year, Pacific also released a set of 110 Desert Shield trading cards featuring leaders, weapons, and soldiers involved in Operation Desert Shield.
 Pacific released sets of non-sports trading cards for I Love Lucy and the 30th anniversary of The Andy Griffith Show.

 In 1993, Pacific finally received its first Major League Baseball license and began producing MLB cards in the Spanish language.
 While other companies had done bilingual French and English hockey cards, Pacific was the first company to make bilingual baseball cards in Spanish.

+By 1998 Pacific held a license to manufacture trading cards for all three major sports leagues, Major League Baseball, NFL Football and NHL Hockey.
+Pacific brands for the three major sports cards licenses included Pacific, Prism (now Prizm) Crown Royale, Invincible, Paramount, Aurora, Revolution, Omega, and Vanguard.

 In 1999, Pacific released the first-ever Kurt Warner and in 2000 Tom Brady rookie cards.
 While Cramer was in Northern California for the annual East-West Shrine Bowl, he shot dozens of photos of Brady, who was a quarterback at Michigan at the time.
 Brady was not invited to the 2000 NFLPA Rookie Photo Shoot because he was a sixth-round pick, but Cramer used the photos he had shot and put Brady in Pacific's 2000 NFL sets.
 Pacific released its first set in May 2000, making Pacific's #403 Brady card the first NFL trading card ever produced of Brady.
 The company also signed Brady to an autograph deal, getting a total of 700 cards signed.
 In 2021, one of Tom Brady's Pacific rookie cards sold for $117,000.